 Patan Durbar Square

 Patan is the other city in Kathmandu Valley.
 The real name of Patan is Lalitpur( The city of the fine arts).
 Patan means flat land.
 There was a rule by one of the Malla kings before Nepal was united.
 The Patan Durbar Square is also known as the open art museum.
-The beautiful temples/buildings with lovely carvings, Stone temples, and attractive yards are the main attraction of this place.
-The Golden Temple is known as Hiranyavarna Maha Bihar from the twelve century, Khumbheshwar Shiva temple from the fourteenth century, Sundari Chok, Krishna temple, and more here to visit and see.
+The beautiful temples/buildings with lovely carvings, stone temples, and attractive yards are the main attractions of this place.
+The Golden Temple is known as Hiranyavarna Maha Bihar from the twelfth century, Khumbheshwar Shiva temple from the fourteenth century, Sundari Chok, Krishna temple, and more.
+It is here to visit and see.

 Related: